bearsunday/BEAR.Package/README.md

 cd bear.package
 ```

-A resource access in console.
+A resource can then be accessed from the console.
 ```
 php docs/demo-app/bootstrap/web.php get /
 ```